 5. Can I Avoid Jail Time After a Conviction?

 There are many factors that go into your sentencing and it is not always possible to avoid jail time.
 Some criminal offenses have a mandatory minimum prison sentence.
 However, your attorney can work to get alternative sentencing instead of jail time.
-This could include house arrest, probation, or agreeing to participate in counseling or education programs.
+This could include house arrest/home detention, probation, community corrections, or agreeing to participate in mental health treatment or education programs.
+(Violating your conditions of probation could result in you being remanded to jail or prison.)

-Additionally, you may be able to appeal your case.
+Additionally, you may be able to appeal your case to a higher Colorado court.
 Final judgment is entered after sentencing, at which point you can appeal your case.
-Appeals can be more complex than the initial trial, so you should talk to your attorney about whether you should file an appeal and if you have grounds for an appeal.
+Appeals can be more complex than the initial trial, so you should talk to your attorney about whether you should file an appeal and if you have grounds for an appeal.5

 Call us for help…